 "Then why accept it?"
 Percy asked.

 "Because I was the best one for the job," Kingsley replied.
 "Because the measures that were already in place, measures we had put in place, meant that the Ministry wouldn't crumble and we could clean house.
-The tide of legislation that the Ministry has been approving that is doing nothing but discriminating against sections of our society can be turned, and a brighter future can be aimed for.
+The tide of legislation that the Ministry has been approving that is doing nothing but discriminating against sections of our society can be turned, and we can achieve a brighter future.
 We're failing out future generations clinging to trivialities such as blood purity.
-No bloodline can stay 'pure' without risking dying out there's enough proof of inbreeding being hushed up along with the increased risk to the birth rates.
+No bloodline can stay 'pure' without risking dying out there's enough proof of inbreeding being hushed up along with the increased risk of the birth rates.
 The Ministry needs to be leading the charge on inclusion and acceptance, I can do that, and I already know it's something you support."